-The seals must be placed on the appliance as indicated by the red squares shown in Figure 5.
-Follow these instructions to securely place the seals to the bezel and top panel:
+The seals must be placed on the appliance as indicated by the red squares shown in the figures below.
+Instructions to place the seals to secure the bezel and top panel as follows:

-- 1. To secure the front bezel, place a tamper-evident seal on the front bezel such that the seal overlaps the front bezel and metal cover at the top of the chassis. - 2.
-To secure the top panel, place a tamper-evident seal on the top cover such that the seal is affixed to both the top cover and side of the chassis.
+- To secure the front bezel, place a tamper-evident seal on the front bezel such that the seal overlaps the front bezel and metal cover at the top of the chassis (see Figure 6). - To secure the top panel, place a tamper-evident seal on the top cover such that the seal is affixed to both the top cover and side of the chassis (Figure 7). - To secure the power supplies, place tamper-evident seals on the power supplies such that the seals are affixed to where the power supplies and the chassis meet (see Figure 8).

-23 BIOS - Basic Input/Output System
+&lt;sup>23 BIOS - Basic Input/Output System